Valid Inference when Testing Violations of Parallel Trends for Difference-in-Differences

+To the best of our knowledge, the conditional extrapolation assumption presented in this paper is the first formal assumption in the literature that necessitates preliminary testing.
+In particular, the analyst must run a preliminary test to determine whether the extrapolation condition{\textemdash}namely, that the pre-treatment violations are below the acceptable level{\textemdash}is indeed satisfied before carrying out further DID analysis.
+In this sense, one may interpret our conditional extrapolation assumption as one possible formalization of the assumption which is implicitly made when applied researchers perform a preliminary test.
+From this perspective, the contribution of the paper may be understood as providing a formalization of this implicitly held assumption and providing appropriate testing and inference procedures.

 It is instructive to compare our conditional extrapolation assumption with two assumptions made in the literature.
-Under the classical parallel trends assumption \citep{angrist_mostly_2009}, there are no post-treatment violations of parallel trends by assumption; any investigation of pre-treatment trends is irrelevant.
-Taking the pre-treatment period into account, \citet{rambachan_more_2023} recommend partial identification-type assumptions under which the post-treatment violations are never more severe than the pre-treatment violations.
+Under the classical parallel trends assumption, there are no post-treatment violations of parallel trends by assumption; any investigation of pre-treatment trends is irrelevant.
+There are also partial identification-type assumptions under which the post-treatment violations are never more severe than the pre-treatment violations \citep{manski_how_2018, rambachan_more_2023}.
 Under this assumption, there is no need for preliminary testing of pre-treatment parallel trends violations -- they are assumed to always extrapolate to the post-treatment period.
-If one takes as a methodological given that pre-treatment violations ought to be evaluated via some sort of preliminary test because extrapolation from pre-treatment violations to post-treatment violations is not always substantively justified, then neither of these assumptions offer the right prescription.
+If one takes as a methodological given that pre-treatment violations ought to be evaluated via some sort of preliminary test because extrapolation from pre-treatment violations to post-treatment violations is not always substantively justified, then neither of these assumptions offers the right prescription.